eduardopmolina/playwright_applydigital/README.md

 ● Add comments within the code for clarity.
 ● Use of known Design Patterns such as POM.

+  Note ive worked with a few web automation apps, OOP and can show quick and easy or a bit more reusable and into more of a POM model.
+All shown in the code.

-4. Optional Tasks
+5. Optional Tasks
 ● Accessibility Testing: Use Lighthouse or similar to check the accessibility score of the home screen.
 ● Performance Testing: Use Lighthouse or similar to measure the performance score of the home screen.

+  Ive created a script and also generate full Lighthouse Accessibility and Performance testing while i run my scripts in parallel.
+This should be CI'd and enhanced.
+Ran out of time to include some   cooler things.
+Net net I gernerate the json reports for viewing the Lighthouse reports :).

-5. Execution
+7. Execution
 ● Execute the test case demonstrating the automatioñ

+  I can show both via VScosed, CLI or via the pipelines ive created (dev/prod branches).
+I know reality we would have more.
+If I can go through this fun would be great!

-6. Analysis and Test Report
+9. Analysis and Test Report
 ● Prepare a brief report summarizing:

+  - Playwright provides an HTML report.
+After running tests:
+  - npx playwright test (run tests)
+  - npx playwright show-report (open HTML report)

+The report will be generated at reports/playwright-report.
+For CI, save the folder.
 ○ The status of test execution (pass/fail).
 ○ Any issues or failures encountered.
+I do see a few issues reported by light house.
+In general the app reacts well.
+Ive seen it all.
 ○ Lighthouse scores for accessibility or performance (if these optional tasks were completed).

-7. Documentation and Submission
+11. Documentation and Submission
-● Submit a link to the repository that includes:
+● Submit a link to the repository that includes: This is the link to GIt repo.
 ○ Test case document.
+Above.
+Generally Im used to uploading to a Test and DEfect mgmt tool.
+Corrisponding docs coud also include startegy docs, test suites, coveerage etc...
 ○ Source code of the automation script.
+In this repo.
 ○ Instructions for running the test.
+How to run (commands)

+  Clone repo

+  Install:
+    npm install
+    Install Playwright browsers:
+    npx playwright install

+  Run tests (both projects defined in config will run: desktop + mobile):
+    npm test
+    See report:

+    npm run test:report
+    # or npx playwright show-report

+    Run Lighthouse checks:

+    npm run lighthouse:accessibility
+    npm run lighthouse:performance
+    results in reports/lighthouse-*.json

 ○ Test reporting, include a test report using tools such as mochawesome.

+  Ive published them as artifacts within github after pipeline runs.
+This for both Playwright and Lighthouse.

   Evaluation Criteria
   ● Understanding of Automation Tools: Proper usage and implementation of Cypress or Playwright.
   ● Data Management: Effective use of libraries for generating random user data, data file segmentation.
   ● Code Quality: Maintainable, readable, and well-documented code.
   ● Responsiveness: The test case submitted works on Mobile and Desktop viewports.
   ● Execution and Reporting: Ability to execute tests, handle failures, and clearly report results.
   ● Optional Evaluation: Consideration and implementation of accessibility and performance testing using Lighthouse.